SAP-samples/xsc-cap-migration/DataMigration.md

 </p>

 4. Enter the user credentials for the SAP HANA Database Migration User – username and password – into their respective fields.
-Hit the login button to authorize these credentials.
+Hit the login button to authorize these credentials and verify if all required privileges are granted for this Migration User.
+The Next button will be enabled only if all the privileges mentioned in the above step are assigned.

 <p align="center">
 <img src="images\UserCredentials_DM.png" width="600" height="400">